sarahembarry/WSAA-Big-Project/README.md

 ###  Other API Routes

 - `GET /api/live/<symbol>`
-  Fetches the latest live price for a stock symbol.
+  Fetches the latest live price for a stock.

 - `GET /api/historical/<symbol>`
   Returns 30-day historical prices for a stock.